 - a.
 Definition 2.7 is informal.
-Give a formal definition. - b.
+Give a formal inductive definition over the structure of F. - b.
 Write the result of substitutions in the second example. - c.
 Give a most general restriction on substitutions such that simultaneous and sequential substitutions (like right hand side of the second example) produce the same result.